mpv-player/mpv/DOCS/interface-changes.rst

     - undeprecate --video-sync=display-adrop
     - deprecate legacy auto profiles (profiles starting with "extension." and "protocol.").
 Use conditional auto profiles instead.
+    - the "subprocess" command does not connect spawned processes' stdin to mpv's stdin anymore.
+Instead, stdin is connected to /dev/null by default.
+      To get the old behavior, set the "passthrough_stdin" argument to true.
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended